Agentic-Insights/voice-bot/README.md

 - 🌐 [Ngrok](https://ngrok.com/) or [Cloudflare Tunnels](https://www.cloudflare.com/products/tunnel/) (optional, used to expose your local server to the internet for testing purposes)

 Note: Ngrok or Cloudflare Tunnels are not required for deployment but can be useful for local testing and development.

+## 📊 Metrics

+The Voice Bot now includes Prometheus metrics for monitoring session activity:

+- `voicebot_session_count`: A counter that tracks the total number of sessions started.
+- `voicebot_active_sessions`: A gauge that shows the current number of active sessions.

+These metrics are exposed on port 8000 and can be scraped by a Prometheus server.

 ## 🛠️ Environment Setup